fserb/bkc/js/BKC.md

 Those are the available commands, described on the markdown format, for HTML everything before the first `:` is a attribute and everything after is data.

+Those commands are currently not great.
+They grew organically as I needed to describe certain operations.
+They are not consistent.
+They are not intuitive.

 * `op` defines the operation on how to insert content into code.
 If not defined, behaves as empty.